rwf2/Rocket/site/guide/4-requests.md

 ### Temporary Files

-The [`TempFile`] data guard streams data directly to a temporary file which can the be persisted.
+The [`TempFile`] data guard streams data directly to a temporary file which can then be persisted.
 It makes accepting file uploads trivial:

 ```rust
 # #[macro_use] extern crate rocket;